zexrox/huntsman-synapse-web/README.md

 The 0498 firmware does not implement Game Mode key lock, single-key Snap Tap, Tournament Mode, analog report, bottom deadzone, or Analog V3.

 To remove it, run `uninstall.cmd`, then remove the extension in Chrome.

+Unofficial.
+Not affiliated with or supported by Razer.

+This project is not affiliated with, endorsed by, or supported by Razer Inc. Razer, Synapse, and Huntsman are trademarks of their owner.
+Synapse Web can change, and this bridge can stop working.